For whosoever shall call upon the name of Yahweh shall be saved (Rom 10:13).

 Luke 2:11 For unto you is born this day in the city of David the Savior, which is Christ the Lord

 Yahweh alone is Savior of the elect, that are sealed with His Spirit.
 The promised Messiah (who is given a false title of Christ) is actually Yahweh manifest in the flesh, the mighty one spoken of in the Old Testament.
-Lord is also a false title, that is reserved for men alone – it is not to be used when addressing Almighty Yahweh.
+Lord is also a false title, that is reserved for men alone – it is not to be used when addressing the Almighty Yahweh.

 The Son who came forth from the Father, is called the Messiah, but that is not His name.